Loading...

 Surprisingly, a greater degree of improvement was shown in the all-analog room; where with the Puron device in place, the system achieved a significantly increased level of quiet.
 Removing the Puron unit displayed a previously undetected level of hash that had been present in the background, and was gone following reinsertion of the device—the moving coil input was now significantly quieter than before.
 As in the digital room, the music emerged from a blacker background; LPs that were already quiet became even more deathly so, and the music achieved a greater level of absolute realism.
 The Puron unit accentuated the already upgraded performance offered by the PS Audio phono preamplifier; my all-analog system that I've already been over the moon with for weeks has gotten even more refined.
 And more analog-sounding, if that's even possible!
 And my KLH Model Five loudspeakers suddenly seemed more musical, with more tightly controlled bass, and they projected an uber-realistic stereo image.

 I don't have a high-end AV setup, but I do have a very nice, 4K resolution TCL 65-inch flat screen television; I connected one of the still-warmed up Puron units to the available receptacle of the wall outlet the TCL display is plugged into.
-And then played the 4K version of director Denis Villeneuve's superb reimagining of Dune; removing and reinserting the Puron unit revealed a significant uptick in the clarity of the 4K image presented by the TCL display.
+And then played the 4K version of director Denis Villeneuve's superb reimagining of the movie Dune; removing and reinserting the Puron unit revealed a significant uptick in the clarity of the 4K image presented by the TCL display.
 I already feel like the TCL unit is capable of presenting images that are almost 3D-like, but with the Puron device inserted, it literally achieved new levels of sharpness, realism, and improved color rendering.

 Final Thoughts